-If you and your partner are considering a divorce, then it’s more than likely that you’ve also considered living separately during the process.
-However, while it is a requirement to be separated for a period of 12 months prior to being able to make an application for a divorce, it is not a requirement for parties to live apart after they’ve decided to separate.
+While it is a requirement to be separated for a period of 12 months prior to being able to make an application for a divorce, it is not a requirement for you and your partner to live apart after you’ve decided to separate.

 Separation is a difficult time for both parties.
 However, there are several reasons why separated couples continue to live together in the short term, including (but certainly not limited to):